Expect closed roads, traffic delays and possible power outages as giant crates move through Houston

 The crates contain three sections of a drilling ship ordered by Samsung Heavy Industries.

 As for the timing, the move is set to start at 7 p.m.
-Friday at West Industries.
+Friday at W-Industries.
 The caravan should arrive in Sugar Land, the first stop, around 5 a.m.
 Saturday.

 The crates continue their move later Saturday and into Sunday, with stops through Fresno, Arcola, Manvel, Pearland and League City between 7 p.m. and 5 a.m.